MathisBD/metaprogramming-survey-code/README.md

 You might need to run `lake update` in the root directory of the project.

-Use `lake build` to build the Lean examples.
+Use `lake build` to build only the Lean examples.